Academic year 2020/21

 In publishing the 2019/20 NARTs in March 2021 the release did not contain any provider level data, including provider type.
 The release only covered high level national aggregations which are made available for transparency purposes only.

-Users should use the last full NARTs published for 2018/19 for provider level data published in this link.
+Users should use the last full NARTs published for 2018/19 for provider level data published in this link (opens in a new tab).

 In line with the DfE approach to provider performance data during the coronavirus (COVID-19) outbreak, provider level achievement data for 2019/20 was not published.
 This will also apply for the March 2022 publication for the 2020/21 QARs due for publication on 31 March 2022.